 While landlines are typically operated by Portugal (PT) Telecom, the country has several phone providers to choose from.
 It is quite often the case that you can use other suppliers for your telephone calls but you may still have to pay Portugal Telecom for the landline rental.

-In larger towns or cities, it can take around two days up to a week to have a telephone line installed, which is relatively quicker than takes install a landline in the UK.
-You will typically have to sign a contract for at least a year, so if you are renting it is something to consider.
+In larger towns or cities, it can take around two days up to a week to have a telephone line installed.
+You typically sign a contract for at least a year; if you are renting it is something to consider.

-It’s easy to do a search online to see what offers are available, as the business is very competitive and various providers fight for your contract with attractive benefits.
+It’s easy to search online to see what offers are available, as the business is quite competitive.
+Various providers will fight for your contract with attractive benefits.